anjieliu121/meyers_database/documentation.md

 Uncaught ReferenceError: react is not defined

+Much better solution: Include react as a plugin in vite.config.js with `@vitejs/plugin-react`.
+Then, you only need to `import React from "react"` at the top of `main.jsx`

-Solution: add `import React from "react"` at the top of every React component that returns an HTML chunk (ToggleThemeButton.jsx, Home.jsx, ShareData.jsx, etc.)
+Previous bad solution: add `import React from "react"` at the top of every React component that returns an HTML chunk (ToggleThemeButton.jsx, Home.jsx, ShareData.jsx, etc.)

 ## Bug 3 CORS